tyiannak/python-data-science/README.md

 # python-data-science
-Introduction to Python for Data Science
+This repo contains Python examples for the "Data Programming" Introductory course of the [MSc Program of Data Science](http://msc-data-science.iit.demokritos.gr), organzied by NCSR Demokritos and the University of the Peloponnese.